eliana-pino/tidy/Balthisar Tidy Help Project/README.md

-If you're working on your own forks of _Balthisar Tidy_ and don’t wish to depend on an external build system for help file, you can still modify the built help files in the `Balthisar Tidy.help` bundle.
+If you're working on your own forks of _Balthisar Tidy_ and don’t wish to depend on an external build system for help file, you can still modify the built help files in the `Balthisar Tidy.help` bundles.
 On the other hand if you wish to participate in the development of _Balthisar Tidy_ and issue pull requests, please make changes to the source files in the build system in this directory, in `source`.